john-cd/rust_howto/bk/src/categories/concurrency/concurrent_data_structures.md

 [`dashmap`][c-dashmap]{{hi:dashmap}}⮳ tries to be a direct replacement for `RwLock<HashMap<K, V>>`.

 It allows multiple threads to concurrently read and write to the map with minimal contention, using a technique called "shard-based" or "bucket-based" concurrency.
-This makes `dashmap` a good choice when you need a hash map that can be accessed frequently by multiple threads without significant performance bottlenecks.
+This makes [`dashmap`][c-dashmap]⮳{{hi:dashmap}} a good choice when you need a hash map that can be accessed frequently by multiple threads without significant performance bottlenecks.

 ```rust,editable,noplayground
 {{#include ../../../crates/cats/concurrency/tests/concurrent_data_structures/dashmap.rs:example}}